algbio/MFD-ILP/README.md

  Jupyter Notebook

  ## 1.2 Inputs
- For each solver, an example of the inputs are available in "Example" folder.
+ For each solver, examples of the inputs are available in `Example` folder.

  ## 1.3 Different Formulations
 There are three different solvers available: the "Standard" files corresponds to the original and standard formulation; the "Inexact" files corresponds to the original formulations adjusted to incorporate inexact flow constraints and the "Subpath" files corresponds to the original formulations with the addition to the subpath constraints.

  ## 1.4 Running the solvers
- In each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
+ For each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
 For the subpath constraints formulation, also change the $number_paths$ to the appropriated amount.
 The default value is 4.

-As reminder, all the input files are in Catfish format.
-See folder "Example" for sample of inputs.
+As reminder, all the input files are in [Catfish](https://github.com/Kingsford-Group/catfishtest) format.
+See folder `Example` for sample of inputs.

  ## 1.5 Outputs
- Each solvers outputs 2 files: the first file called "results_[CPLEX or Gurobi].txt" contains  the optimal number of $k$ flow paths and the runtime required to solve such instance, each instance is displayed in a single line; the second file called "results_[CPLEX or Gurobi]-details.txt" contains in each line the corresponding value of $w_k$ and the $k$ flow path associated with that solution, different instances are separated by "------------".
+ Each solver outputs two files: the first file called `results_[CPLEX or Gurobi].txt` contains  the optimal number of $k$ flow paths and the runtime required to solve such instance, each instance is displayed in a single line; the second file called `results_[CPLEX or Gurobi]-details.txt` contains in each line the corresponding value of $w_k$ and the $k$ flow path associated with that solution, different instances are separated by "------------".

 # 2. Stand-alone solver for standard MFD